MrGr00t/ForsHops/README.md

 ## Description

-This project contains C++ source code for reflectively loading and executing a .NET assembly in a remote computer's WaaS Medic Service svchost.exe process for lateral movement over DCOM.
+This project contains C++ source code for reflectively loading and executing a .NET assembly in a remote computer's WaaS Medic Service svchost.exe process for DCOM lateral movement.

 The technique abuses the trapped COM object bug class originally discovered by [James Forshaw](https://x.com/tiraniddo) of Google Project Zero.